TheRealMentor/AlgoAnimations/README.md

 ```

 * This will create a new graph with following edges: ***ab, bc, cd, da*** with weights: ***1, 2, 3, 4*** respectively.

+### File is not working properly

+In that case, make sure that you have downloaded the file properly.
+Main file that is used in the algorithms is *'cytoscape.min.js'* which is available in *'node_modules -> cytoscape -> dist -> cytoscape.min.js'*.